Evidence

 Frequently asked questions

 Am I required to stay the entire class?
 May I get up to go to the restroom during class?
-They should plan to stay the entire time without interruption
+Small groups (3 or fewer) may leave before the end of class if needed.
+Larger groups are asked to remain for the full class session.
+Visitors may step out to use the bathroom during class.

-Should I introduce myself to Professor Wallis before class begins or stay after to say hello?
-They can say hello after the class (not before)
+Should I introduce myself to Professor Stahly-Butts before class begins or stay after to say hello?
+No need to introduce yourself before or after class.

 Lawyering Seminar